marianobonelli/tablero_lotes_streamlit/README.md

 #### Sub Filters:

+Users can group information according to Area, Workspace, Season, Farm, Crop, and Hybrid/Variety.
+This grouping will be the basis for visualizations in the following charts.
+Additionally, they can filter data by sowing date and choose to include, exclude, or only display data from plots that do not have a sowing date.

 #### Pie Chart:

+This displays the percentage relationship of the unique values in the selected grouping field.
+It includes a side slider that allows rotating the pie chart to enhance the visualization of the labels.

 #### Bar Chart:

+Displays the hectares corresponding to the unique values of the selected grouping field.

 #### Map:

+Displays the location of the fields that make up the selection, with symbols representing the unique values of the selected grouping field.

 #### Sowing date Charts:

+Displays the sowing dates for each unique value of the selected grouping field.
+It consists of two tabs.

 #### Sowing date and seeding progress:

+The first tab, consisting of two charts.
+The first chart shows the sowing dates for each unique value of the selected grouping field.
+The second chart displays the percentage of hectares sown, calculated as the hectares from the filter with an assigned sowing date divided by the total hectares in the filter.

 #### Hectares by sowing date:

+The second tab, allowing selection within the unique values of the grouping field to visualize in a bar chart the hectares sown per day, and in a line and dot chart the cumulative hectares.
+Additionally, it displays a metric showing the sowing progress for that selection.

 ### 5. Download:

+Enables downloading the information used in the analysis as a CSV file according to the filters in the sidebar.

+Coming soon, it will allow downloading a PDF printout of the dashboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>